To learn more about BriteVu featured in the Scientific American blog , NPR’s Science Friday or the Atlantic’s Quart go to www.ScarletImaging.com.

 A detailed description of anatomy can provide clinicians and researchers invaluable information for the diagnosis and treatment of diseases for any species.
 Although long used for humans and selected animals, such anatomic references for commonly kept parrot species currently do not exist.
-The Grey Parrot Anatomy Project aims to create an accurate physical and digital anatomy reference, including a standardized basis for avian anatomy nomenclature, of a commonly kept parrot species, the grey parrot (Psittacus erithacus erithacus).
+The Grey Parrot Anatomy Research Project aims to create an accurate physical and digital anatomy reference, including a standardized basis for avian anatomy nomenclature, of a commonly kept parrot species, the grey parrot (Psittacus erithacus).
 The grey parrot was chosen because of its recognition worldwide in cognition and intelligence research, ability to talk, presence in the pet and aviculture trade, and conservation concerns as wild populations are declining.
-The approach being used to develop such an atlas, involving advanced small animal imaging on live animals, image analysis and visualization techniques, could be highly desirable and be applied towards other animals to create similar references.
+The approach being used to develop such an atlas, involving advanced small animal imaging on live animals, image analysis and visualization techniques, could be highly desirable and applied towards other animals to create similar references.

 While the focus is on the grey parrot, we have been using a number of bird species (primarily parrots) to help develop various imaging techniques.
 Some healthy birds are used in non-invasive imaging.
 Deceased birds are used for dissection and imaging.
-However no healthy parrots are being sacrificed for the project.
+However, no healthy parrots are being sacrificed for the project.